ZuhairQuakes/ZuhairQuakes/README.md

 ## 🚀 About Me

 I love developing geospatial solutions for complex environmental problems.
 I hold a PhD from a top-tier university and over 8 years of experience transforming complex environmental and geospatial data into actionable insights.
-Proven expertise in leveraging Python, SQL, GIS, FME, and Machine Learning to develop robust data pipelines, automate workflows, and build predictive models for multi-hazard risk assessment (earthquakes, tsunamis) and environmental monitoring.
+Proven expertise in leveraging Python, SQL, FME, and Machine Learning to develop robust data pipelines, automate workflows, and build predictive models for multi-hazard risk assessment (earthquakes, tsunamis) and environmental monitoring.
 Expertise in leveraging GIS (QGIS), remote sensing, and geodetic datasets to understand complex Earth systems and inform decision-making for urban resilience and coastal defence.

 ### I specialize in:
 1. Geospatial Analytics